OeufsDePie/3dRenderingTool/README.md

 # 3dRenderingTool
 Standalone tool for 3d point-cloud-rendering and model visualization

+#GLM Dependency
+Before launching qmake, take a look at this. sudo apt-get install libglm-dev

 # QML plugin
 You can now import the C++ code inside any QML code as a plugin and create PointCloud object to print a point cloud (you have to specify the .ply path in the QML code)